-As a clinician, you have likely acquired many of the tangential but necessary skills that ensure your professional success.
-The good news is, you can build on that foundation as you are working to establish a thriving and successful medico-legal practice.
+As a clinician, you have likely acquired many of the tangential, but necessary, skills that ensure your professional success.
+The good news is you can build on that foundation as you are working to establish a thriving and successful medico-legal practice.
 In this post, I will discuss some of the aspects that I have found to be essential as I grew my own practice.

 While working to find the right balance for you, be prepared to not have a typical working day.
-You may have to split your time between caring for patients, writing reports and appearing in court.
+You may have to split your time between caring for patients, writing reports and appearing in Court.
 The workload may be unpredictable and irregular.
 It is important to have the right tools in place so you can rise to the challenge but remember to remain flexible throughout.
-Understand that you will not always be in control of your own time, especially when it comes to court days, and prepare for those eventualities as much as possible.
-It is however important to keep a clear distinction between your clinical practice and your medico-legal practice and either time shift clinical commitments or use leave to make time for medico-legal fixed appointments
+Understand that you will not always be in control of your own time, especially when it comes to Court days, and prepare for those eventualities as much as possible.
+It is, however, important to keep a clear distinction between your clinical practice and your medico-legal practice and either 'time shift' clinical commitments or use leave to make time for medico-legal fixed appointments.

-Developing systems to helps you stay organised is key for meeting the demands of running a successful practice.
+Developing systems to help you stay organised is key for meeting the demands of running a successful medico-legal practice.
 The consequences stemming from missed deadlines and misfiled paperwork could seriously impact both the expert and the client.
 To set yourself up for success, you must structure your time in a way that allows you to fully focus on the work at hand.
 Accept that you may not be able to produce a thoughtful report after a full day of seeing patients.
 Instead, build time dedicated to that into your schedule to allow the work the attention and perspicacity it deserves.

 The process of establishing a medico-legal practice is long and demanding, but it is highly rewarding and indeed adds to your clinical duties.
 It is important to be aware of the challenges that lie ahead, but it is equally important to be open to new opportunities.
 Hopefully, reading about some of my experiences can help guide you as you take these first steps.